Manipulated Nature Macros

 I find it distressing, and am strongly against, people staging predator-prey scenarios for images.
 But I think macro staging also undermines nature photography ethics when photographers do not disclose when the animals have been refrigerated, sprayed, captured or manipulated for the shot.
 When one of the Snowy Owl photographers engaged me in a heated email exchange about field ethics, I mentioned to him that beyond the inherent issue of stressing the owls by approaching too closely, there were people rationalizing their actions by saying “well, he’s out there getting that shot, why not me?”
 His response was that he has no responsibility for others’ actions or reactions.

-Okay, I get that on an existential level.
-But with respect to interaction with nature, I don’t think any of us photographs in a vacuum.
+With respect to interaction with nature, none of us photographs in a vacuum.
 When I’m in the field with my camera, I see myself as an emissary for wildlife and for wildlife photographers.
 I feel awful if I make a mistake in this regard.
 I also realize that standing on a holier-than-thou platform isn’t going to influence anyone, especially since we all make mistakes or breach a personal boundary at times, myself included.
 This is especially true if it’s someone whose nature photography isn’t influenced by a profound love of nature.

 But I would like to see a lot more discussion about what constitutes nature photography and nature photography ethics.
 I’d like to see more insistence on disclosure of field method.
 And, I’d like to see publications asking more stringent questions about how their published images were acquired.
 Photojournalists have been stripped of awards and even their jobs, for over-processing a negative.